diku-dk/futhark/docs/language-reference.rst

 A type abbreviation can have zero or more parameters.
-A type parameter enclosed with square brackets is a *size parameter*, and can be used in the definition as an array dimension size, or as a dimension argument to other type abbreviations.
+A type parameter enclosed with square brackets is a *size parameter*, and can be used in the definition as an array size, or as a size argument to other type abbreviations.
 When passing an argument for a shape parameter, it must be enclosed in square brackets.
 Example::